velikanghost/heekowave/gateway/README.md

 The Heekowave Gateway is the impenetrable paywall interceptor governing the Agentic Economy, built with **NestJS**, **Prisma**, and `@stellar/stellar-sdk`.

+## Routing & Proxy Architecture

+The gateway uses a human-readable, slug-based routing pattern to identify services:

+`GET /proxy/:shortAddr/:serviceSlug/*`

+1. **`:shortAddr`**: A 7-character identifier derived from the provider's Stellar wallet (Prefix 3 + Suffix 4).
+Example: Wallet `GBN...KN7H` becomes `GBNKN7H`.
+2. **`:serviceSlug`**: The URL-friendly version of the service name registered on-chain.
+3. **`/*`**: The gateway transparently proxies all sub-paths and query parameters to the target origin server.

 ## Flow & Architecture

-1. **The Interceptor Loop**: Clients (Agents) attempt to request data via `GET /proxy/:apiId`.
+1. **The Interceptor Loop**: Clients (Agents) attempt to request data via the proxy URL.
 The Gateway catches the request through `src/proxy/x402.guard.ts`.
-2. **The 402 Wall**: If no `L-HTTP` protocol header is provided, the Gateway returns an HTTP Status Code `402 (Payment Required)`.
-It seamlessly embeds the exact testnet provider address and the XLM minimum price inside the response envelope.
+2. **The 402 Wall**: If no `l-http` protocol header is provided, the Gateway returns an HTTP Status Code `402 (Payment Required)`.
+It embeds the testnet provider address and the XLM micro-price requirements.
-3. **The Validator**: Upon resubmission with the receipt payload, the Gateway extracts the `hash` and performs an independent, direct verification via the **Horizon Network RPC Server** (`https://horizon-testnet.stellar.org`).
+3. **Receipt Validation**: The Gateway extracts the `hash` from the `l-http` header and verifies it via the **Stellar Network**.
+   - **Compliance**: Supports `x402Version: "1.0.0"`.
+   - **Double-Spend Prevention**: Every transaction hash is indexed in Postgres via Prisma.
+Duplicate receipts are rejected instantly.
-4. **Data Fulfillment**: Only if the required payment successfully settled into the specified beneficiary wallet does the `fetch()` pipe the response from the actual origin API endpoint back to the agent natively!
+4. **Data Fulfillment**: If valid, the Gateway pipes the response from the actual origin API back to the agent.

-### Double-Spend Prevention

-To prevent rogue agents from submitting the exact same L-HTTP Base64 receipt repeatedly across thousands of requests (Double-Spending), the gateway leverages a Prisma-powered local PostgreSQL mapping.
-Each verified transaction hash is stored immutably.
-If the exact hash makes contact with the proxy again, the gateway triggers an immediate `PAYMENT_REQUIRED` failure sequence.
+## Synchronization

+The gateway runs a background daemon that polls the Soroban Registry every **5 seconds**.

+- **Near-Instant Indexing**: New services appear in the gateway within seconds of on-chain confirmation.
+- **Optimistic Recovery**: The gateway automatically matches optimistic UI deployments from the frontend with validated on-chain data.

 ## Local Configuration

-### Setup the Postgres Database
+### Setup the Database

-You must have postgres running locally.

 ```bash
 # Apply schema and migrations